Information about the Coronavirus and Covid-19

 - all practical modules which involve people being close to one another have undergone risk- and consequence analyses so that they will have protective measures that are adapted to that particular module.

-- the University regards the rule for the number of participants at public gatherings as a guide and will therefore divide the students into as small groups as possible regarding practical modules and put a big focus on the rule to keep their distance.
+- regarding practical modules the university will divide the students into as small groups as possible and put a big focus on the rule to keep their distance.